top of page

 Controls on the formation and persistence of mineral-associated organic matter (MAOM)

-I am collaborating with Dr. Rich Phillips (Indiana University) and Dr. Jennifer Pett-Ridge (Lawrence Livermore National Lab) to answer key questions about the stability of carbon on soil minerals in ecosystems across the U.S. Using soil collected at sites within the NEON network, we aim to characterize the conditions that favor MAOM formation and understand the potential drivers of its long-term persistence.
+I collaborated with Dr. Rich Phillips (Indiana University) and Dr. Jennifer Pett-Ridge (Lawrence Livermore National Lab) to answer key questions about the stability of carbon on soil minerals in ecosystems across the U.S. Using soil collected at sites within the NEON network, we characterized the conditions that favor MAOM formation to understand the potential drivers of its long-term persistence.

 This work is published in Journal of Ecology and was featured on the NEON blog.

-This work was supported by a NSF Postdoctoral Research Fellowship in Biology and is in cooperation with the National Ecological Observatory Network.
+This work was supported by a NSF Postdoctoral Research Fellowship in Biology and conducted in cooperation with the National Ecological Observatory Network.

 Biomass allocation within trees with different mycorrhizal associations